The vanilla project

 - Elegance.
 All applications, init scripts and package paths are following a strict coding and UX styles.

 - Free and opensource.
-The Vanilla Linux repository tree does not contain proprietary software.
-All Vanilla tools and recipes are written using the permissive ISC license.
+The vanilla repository tree does not contain proprietary software.
+All vanilla tools and recipes are written using the permissive ISC license.

 - Neutral.
 Packages are kept as close as possible to upstream with no or few changes for compatibility only.

-Vanilla Linux use many different parts of the system in contrast to popular distributions.
+The vanilla project uses many different parts of the system in contrast to popular distributions.
 As such, it is not qualified as “GNU/Linux” distribution as the minimal running system does not require GNU components.
-On the other hand, Vanilla Linux isn’t against GNU and provide many programs (like GCC) as alternatives.
+On the other hand, the linux distribution isn’t against GNU and provide many programs (like GCC) as alternatives.